banner image of soft sorudough pumpkin snickerdoodles on cooling rack

 Curating Pumpkin Snickerdoodles via AI

-I’ve mentioned my love of AI in cooking and kitchen endeavors in previous posts.
-So instead of scrounging the internet for a recipe I could tweak, I went to my chatbot instead.
-This allowed me to pitch my quite specific, curated idea—a soft, sourdough pumpkin snickerdoodle cookie recipe and go back and forth with my chatbot until the ingredients, quantities, and flavor sounded right.
-If you’re intrigued and want to learn more, go buy The Modern Cook: Conversational Cooking with AI book!
+I’ve mentioned my love of AI in my kitchen endeavors before.
+Instead of scrounging the internet for a recipe to tweak, I went to ChatGPT instead.
+My chatbot allowed me to pitch my specific, curated idea.
+I prompted it for a soft, sourdough pumpkin snickerdoodle cookie recipe.
+And then I went back and forth until the ingredients, quantities, and flavor sounded right.
+If you’re intrigued and want to learn more, buy The Modern Cook: Conversational Cooking with AI book!
 It’s inspirational and will truly change your cooking!

 Ingredients for Sourdough Pumpkin Snickerdoodles